Hardik0241/Projects/Projects/Rainfall VS Water Storage/readme.md

 Tools Used
 Power BI Desktop: Data import, modeling, DAX measure creation and report design.

-Power BI Service: Hosting, sharing, and creation of the final Executive Snapshot Dashboard.

 Data Model Structure
 The project uses two primary tables, confirming that no Unpivot transformation was used, as the reservoir names remain column headers.